 The Board of Regents conducted numerous workshops during the past two years examining the 2012 Facilities Master Plan and Capital Improvement Program options.
 Nearly \$400 million of capital needs was identified and funding strategies proposed.
 In the spring 2014, the Board directed the administration to move forward with a \$286 million Capital Improvement Bond Program.
-As a result of other taxing entities announcing bond programs, the Board reduced this to a \$157 million Bond proposal for the voters to consider in November 2014, recognizing that an additional bond program would have to be planned within the next few years.
+The Board subsequently reduced this to \$157 million Bond proposal due to numerous other entities also placing proposals on the November ballot.
+The proposal was approved by a margin of 60.4%.